 Here are two of the best things about PC gaming: the Civilization series, and the ability to change your games by adding in user-created content.
 Modding Civ 6, then, is an expression of the very apex of PC gaming.
 It's peak PC.

 Steam Workshop may have only been recently integrated but that didn't stop Civ's vibrant modding community from flexing its creative muscles for months before.
 We've picked out the cream of the current crop for you to enjoy.

-All these mods were made without the Civ 6 SDK, which still isn't out.
+All these mods were made before the Civ 6 SDK was released.
 We spoke to the best Civ modders - some of whose work you'll find here - about what they want to see in the Civ 6 toolkit.